martinjc/programming-intro/src/notes/expressions-and-statements.md

 set C = A + B
 ```

-Statements follow each other, and are executed in order
+Statements follow each other, and are carried out in order

 Later, we'll look at complex statements that contain other statements and have their own functionality